WrathUM/WrathUM/README.md

 - Implementation of Logfile Processing Algorithm and returns all logs that match certain search and filtering parameters specified at the command line
 - Implementation of a drone routing algorithm using a graph, TSP heuristic, prims and a branch and bounding algorthmic strategy

+EECS370: (Introduction to Computer Organization):
+- Implemented an Assembler for LC2K
+- Recursive Multiplier in LC2K
+- LC2K Pipeline Program
+- Cache and LRU Simulator

 EECS485: (Web Development and Databases)
 - Implementation of Instagram as a static page, server-side dynamic and client side dynamic
     - Utilized HTTP, CSS, SQLite3 and Javascript libraries to build all core functionality of Instragram: